tgherzog/wbg-catalog-manual/index.md

 [Research Datasets](http://go.worldbank.org/D353HLMTO0) to name a few.
 These are all included in the Open Data catalog either as collections or as individual datasets.
 Each catalog is managed by its own team with its own procedures, and specializes in a particular type of data (as suggested by its name).
-From the user's perspective however, all catalogs listed in the Open Data catalog are available under the same [Terms of Use][tou] from the user's perspctive.
+From the user's perspective however, all catalogs listed in the Open Data catalog are available under the same [Terms of Use][tou] from the user's perspective.

 <div class="todo">